Why You Need a Facebook Dashboard

-As a Facebook account manager for your clients, you fall into one of two categories.
-Either you spend a lot of time generating reports, or way too little.
-Whichever group you fall into, a great way to find a neutral ground is with a dashboard.
+As an agency managing Facebook pages for clients, you likely fall into one of two categories: either you spend a lot of time collecting data and creating reports manually, or way too little.
+Whichever group you fall into, a great way to find a neutral ground is with a dedicated Facebook reporting tool.

-While having a lot of information is great, most times you may just want to figure out how you're doing in specific areas.
-That's why using a real-time dashboard can boost the effects of your strategies and help you create relevant reports for your clients on time.
+While having a lot of data is great, most times you may just want to figure out how you're doing in specific areas.
+Using a real-time Facebook reporting dashboard boosts the effects of your strategies and helps your agency to create relevant and insightful reports for your clients that always get sent on time.

 7 Sections Included In The Template